 Camping gear needn’t cost a bomb.
 Supermarkets sell low-cost good-quality tents and basic camping equipment like pots, pans and airbeds.
 If it’s your first camping trip you could ‘try before you buy’ and borrow a tent from a friend and test it in the garden before investing in all the kit.
 Websites like Gumtree and eBay sell cut-price second-hand equipment, so check online before second-hand shops.

 Too scared to risk the British weather?
 Eurocamp offer fantastic, affordable holidays in 13 European countries including France, Spain and Italy and the best bit is you don’t need your own equipment.
 All you do is rock up to a ready-made tent complete with separate sleeping compartments and self-catering area – luxury in the camping world.
 Keep costs down by driving from the UK and hopping over the channel on the ferry, which all adds to the fun experience.

-My Financial Broker off a short term loan finding service, we have over 100 lenders at our disposal.
+My Financial Broker off a short term loan finding service.
+We have a large number of direct lenders at our disposal.